peter88213/yw-renumber/docs/usage.md

 #### Start renumbering

-- When the yWriter project is selected and the options are set, you can launch the renumbering with **Renumber chapter**.
+- When the yWriter project is selected and the options are set, you can launch the renumbering with **Renumber chapters** *(Alt-R)*.
 The new chapter titles are written directly into the yWriter project file.
 - If the project is open in yWriter, you will be asked to exit yWriter first.

 #### Close the ywriter project